Strawberry Shortcake

 This post may contain affiliate links.
 Read my full disclosure policy.

-Strawberry shortcake—made with tender, sugar-crusted biscuits, sweet macerated berries, and heaps of whipped cream—is one of my go-to desserts once the weather warms up.
-And it goes without saying: the best version of this dessert is made entirely from scratch.
-So say goodbye to store-bought pound cake and tubs of Cool Whip—there’s just no substitute for homemade biscuits and real whipped cream.
+Strawberry shortcake—made with sugar-crusted biscuits, sweet macerated berries, and heaps of whipped cream—is one of my go-to desserts once the weather warms up.
+And when everything is made from scratch, it’s truly something special (so say goodbye to store-bought pound cake and Cool Whip topping).

-If making strawberry shortcake from scratch sounds daunting, don’t worry—my biscuit recipe is simple and foolproof, even for beginners.
-It comes together in one bowl, and instead of rolling and cutting the dough, I shape it into free-form balls.
-Not only does this make things easier, but it gives the biscuits a craggy texture that soaks up the strawberry juices without getting soggy.
+If baking from scratch sounds daunting, don’t worry: my biscuit recipe is simple and foolproof, even for beginners.
+The dough comes together in one bowl, and instead of rolling or cutting it out, I shape it into free-form balls.
+This creates a craggy texture that soaks up the strawberry juices without getting soggy.
+And homemade whipped cream is a cinch.

+Strawberry shortcake is the perfect light dessert for spring and summer holidays like Easter, Mother’s Day, and the 4th of July.
 Got extra strawberries in the fridge?
-Put them to work in my strawberry rhubarb crisp and summer berry trifle!
+Put them to work in my strawberry rhubarb crisp or summer berry trifle!

 “These are the strawberry shortcakes of my childhood that I have been trying to recreate for decades!!
 The slightly sweet, craggy biscuits, sweet berries and whipped cream brought back a flood of memories.”